 If you’re lucky enough to have one of these still lying around in a piggy bank, it could earn you a nice £20.
 If you get one in your change, then you need to shout at whoever gave it to you, but also thank them.

-This year saw a £20 coin to commemorate the Queen as the longest reigning monarch, but the first every £20 coin that the Royal Mint released is sought by collectors.
+2013 saw a £20 coin to commemorate the Queen as the longest reigning monarch.
+The first every £20 coin that the Royal Mint released is avidly sought by collectors.

 Obviously you wouldn’t be given one with your loose change, but they have known to sell for up to £35.
 Good news if you currently own one.

 “London Olympic” 50p Coins Set (2012) – £35

 Despite their individual prices, an entire collection of the 29 50p coins minted for the London Olympics could fetch you at least £35 from any lazy or impatient collectors out there.

 The Kew Gardens 50p can fetch you a price of about £50.
 An estimated 300 people likely have one in their casual possession right now.

 However, they are expected to disappear from circulation.
 Private collectors are snapping them up while they can ever since the Royal Mint declared them as the rarest coin in general circulation.